raspberrypilearning/networking-lessons/lesson-1/worksheet.md

 ## Setting up the chat program

+1. Open a terminal from teh Accessories menu folder
 1. Create a new file with the nano editor by typing `nano chat.py`.
 1. Type in the following program: